American Treasure Tour: The Toy Box

-The Toy Box takes up the majority of the space in the American Treasure Tour.
+The Toy Box takes up the majority of the space in the American Treasure Tour Museum.
 Visitors are driven in an electric tram down lanes displayed with an eclectic collection of Americana on both sides and hanging from the ceiling.
-Tours are conducted by guides who discuss the items, including: model airplanes, classic cars, more automatic musical instruments, original artwork, movie memorabilia and Disneyana, stuffed animals, animated store displays, motorcycles, and neon signage.
+Tram tours are conducted with an audio track describing the items, including: automatons, model airplanes, classic cars, more automatic musical instruments, original artwork, movie memorabilia and Disneyana, stuffed animals, animated store displays, motorcycles, holiday displays and neon signage.
 Highlights include: